It might feel like a daunting task to take care of your child, so don’t forget to get

 Dads do not always have the same tools we mums do when it comes to calming our

-little one.
-Ease him into it by letting him cradle your little one while they are asleep or
+child.
+Ease him into it by letting him cradle your child while they are asleep or

 in a better mood.
 You will have plenty of time to let him attempt more challenging